 A mindfulness training can lead to the following results:

-- Stress decreases and one can better cope with stressful events.
+- Stress decreases and you can better cope with stressful events.

 - Improved concentration and performance.

-- A more positive view of oneself and the environment arises.
+- A more positive view of yourself and the environment arises.

 - A shift in brain activity takes place to the left frontal cortex: good for a positive state of mind and less anxiety.